Booookkkkkssss/books_main/README.md

 <summary> Key Points </summary>

-* NYT Best Seller books had, on average, a longer page length than non-bestsellers.
+* NYT Best Seller books had, on average, a longer page count than non-bestsellers.
 * The negativity or the positivity of the book summary sentiment score had little-to-no relationship to the number of ratings a book received.
 * J.D.
 Robb and Stephen King were top-performing authors from both the random assortment of books and on the New York Times Best Seller list.